 - Maui: Home Made Bakery, 1005 Lower Main Street, Wailuku, HI 96793

 - Oʻahu: Agnes’ Bake Shop Malasada Truck, Manuheali‘i parking lot, 5 Ho’olai St, Kailua, HI 96734

 - Oʻahu: Pipeline Bakeshop & Creamery, 3632 Wai’alae Ave, Honolulu, HI 96816

 - Oʻahu: Kamehameha Bakery, 1284 Kalani St Unit D106, Honolulu, HI 96817

-- Oʻahu: Leonard’s Bakery Malasada Mobile (multiple locations)
+- Oʻahu: Leonard’s Bakery (multiple locations—their busiest day of the year)